 Freedom and Choice – Transfers from the LGPS to defined contribuiton pension schemes

 In the 2014 Budget the Chancellor announced a change to the way people can take their pensions.
 Currently individuals who contribute to their own pension pots (known as defined contribution arrangements) have to take part of their pension pot as an annual pension (an annuity) and some tax free cash depending on the scheme or policy rules.
-From 6 April 2015, individuals aged over 55 with defined contribution pension savings, will be able to draw these savings as a cash amount but the amount available will be subject to income tax depending upon personal circumstances.
+From 6 April 2015, individuals aged over 55 with defined contribution pension savings, have been able to draw these savings as a cash amount but the amount available will be subject to income tax depending upon personal circumstances.

 But how does this affect you as a member of the Local Government Pension Scheme (LGPS)?

 The LGPS is not a defined contribution scheme.
 The options for those individuals age 55 or over who are members of LGPS are; to choose to retire on a voluntary basis with immediate access to pension benefits or transfer the pension benefits to an alternative pension arrangement.

 Retiring at Age 55 from LGPS

 Benefits are paid in the form of an annual pension only or a combination of a tax free lump sum payment plus annual pension.
 The amount of tax free lump sum is limited by rules imposed on the Scheme by HM Revenue and Customs (HMRC).
 Pension benefits can only be paid after leaving employment.